adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 9/5/2023 v1.0.4.2
+- Fixed bug where app would crash if only an audio format was selected
+- Fixed bug where graphic crop tool accepted an empty crop area or area less than 50x50
+- Fixed bug where graphic crop tool ok button was enabled when there was no crop selection

 ### 9/1/2023 v1.0.4.1
+- Added Graphical Crop Feature for Selection Downloads
 - Fixed Bug where Invalid Crop Values caused a crash

 ### 8/16/2023 v1.0.4.0